-Surrounded by turquoise sea, with coral reefs, the shoreline is fringed by powder-fine sand, blonde beaches and swaying coconut trees.
+It is surrounded by turquoise sea, with coral reefs, the shoreline fringed by powder-fine sand, blonde beaches and swaying coconut trees.

 The island draws thousands of tourists to its spectacular resorts and is one of the best holiday destinations in Malaysia.

 Redang Island is one of the largest islands off the east coast in Kuala Nerus District, Terengganu, famous for its crystal clear waters and white sandy beaches.

 Idyllic and relaxing, there is nothing much to do except to watch the sunrise and sunsets, snorkel swim, trek, hike, and to enjoy summer holidays with plenty of seafood restaurants.